Lothiraldan/saltpad/README.rst

 SaltPad is mainly coded in Javascript and should be compatible with all modern browsers.

 SaltPad communicate with Salt through the salt-api and thus requires access to the salt-api from the browser.
 If this is an issue, please drop a comment on [this issue](http://github.com/tinyclues/saltpad) to discuss the possible solutions.
 The salt-api format / specification is not yet stable, so SaltPad could only provide limited compatibility with salt-api.
 The salt-api format depends on 3 variables, salt version, the netapi used (cherrypy or tornado) and the master_job_cache used for storing and retrieving jobs results.

-SaltPad required some upgrade on salt-api side (for CORS support mainly) and will only work with a develop version of saltstack.
-It should land hopefully on SaltStack version 2015.8.4.
+**SaltPad required some upgrade on salt-api side (for CORS support mainly) and will only work with a develop version of saltstack.**

 +--------------+---------------+------------------+------------+-----------------------------------+
 | Salt Version | Netapi        | Master_job_cache | Supported? | Issue if not supported            |